 Participation in The American University of Rome Student Government (AURSG) is a great way for students to actively contribute to the growth and development of the University.
 In regular meetings with the Administration and Faculty, Student Officers represent the student body in discussions on the academic and administrative aspects of the University.
 Student Government representatives also serve on important committees such as the Curriculum, Library, Fairness and Calendar Committees.
-The AURSG works closely with the Student Life Office and is responsible for planning and sponsoring a variety of student social and cultural activities, as well as organizing athletic events.
-The Student Government is given a budget every semester and student officers can manage it with a wide degree of discretion.
-Student representatives in AURSG include President, Vice-President, Executive Secretary, Treasurer and Public Relations Officer as well as one representative from each of the disciplines at AUR - International Relations, Business Administration, Communications, Italian Studies, Art History and Interdisciplinary Studies.
+The AURSG works closely with the Student Life Office and is responsible for planning and sponsoring a variety of student social and cultural activities.
+The Student Government has a budget to manage at their discretion.
+The AURSG is comprised of its President, Vice-President, Executive Secretary, and Treasurer as well as representatives from the student body.
 Only students in good financial and academic standing are eligible to participate in the AURSG.